-The cut settings will vary from one cutter to the next based on the brand and model of that cutter and its built-in functionality.
-For this reason, the information presented here will only apply to the brand and model of cutter presented in Chapters 1 and 2.
+The Cut Settings vary from one cutter to the next based on the brand and model of the cutter and its built-in functionality.
+For this reason, the information presented may or may not apply to your cutter.

 10.06.1 Cut Window Settings